PickYourOwn.org

 Step 8 - Heat the vinegar, salt (and if desired pepper flakes) in a pot

-In a pot heat the 4 cups of 5% white or cider vinegar, 4 cup of water, 1/2 cup of canning salt (or pickling salt) and, if desired to make a medium hot pickled bean, include 1 teaspoon red pepper flakes.
+In a pot heat the 4 cups of 5% white or cider vinegar, 4 cup of water, 1/2 cup of canning salt (or pickling salt) and, if desired to make a medium hot pickled bean, include 1 teaspoon red pepper flakes (if you want them, and didn't use the small whole hot peppers).
 Heat to a boil.

 Step 9 - Pour the boiling vinegar solution into each packed jar

-Use a ladle or pyrex measuring cup to carefully fill each packed jar with water from pot of boiling water.
+Use a ladle or pyrex measuring cup to carefully fill each packed jar with the hot vinegar solution.
 Fill to within 1 inch of the top.
 The beans should be covered and there should still be 1/2 inch of airspace left in the top of each jar.
 Be careful not to burn yourself, (or anyone else - children should be kept back during this step!)

 Step 10 - Put the lids and rings on